facebook/flipper/docs/communicating.md

 });
 ```

-This function return as promise so that you can await a potential response from the client.
+This function returns a promise so that you can await a potential response from the client.
 If you are calling a method on the client but don't expect a response then you should instead opt for using the `send()` function.

 ```javascript
 this.client.send('methodName', DATA);